cmu-sei/usersim/docs/developer-guide.md

 add it to the UserSim's internal structures, which will make the task trigger during the next cycle (unless you choose to start it paused).

+Additionally, you may wish to use the States enumeration in conjunction with the status API functions.
+This class contains the following values, with their respective meanings:

+SCHEDULED - The task is currently scheduled to run.
+PAUSED - The task is currently paused.
+STOPPED - The task stopped at some point in the past, and no longer exists in memory.
+NEW - Should not occur in practice, as new tasks should be either paused or scheduled.
+TO_SCHEDULE - The task will be scheduled at the beginning of the next cycle.
+TO_PAUSE - The task will be paused at the beginning of the next cycle.
+TO_STOP - The task will be stopped at the beginning of the next cycle.
+UNKNOWN - Should never occur.
+Means that the task cannot be categorized in any of the other states.

 Please see the API Reference for the full API reference.

 ### Platform-Locked Tasks